 What Does My Fitness and Activity Look Like Today?

-Over the past two and a half months, my energy has increased so much that 60 minutes of walking no longer does it for me.
-Neither does a slow 20 minutes on the elliptical and 10 minutes haphazardly lifting weights, which is what my old workouts used to consist of (if I ever got to them).
-Now I understand that I need to push myself, and that I love pushing myself.
+Over the past two and a half months, my energy has increased so much that, some days, walking no longer does it for me.
+Now I understand that I love pushing myself.
 It is recommended that the average healthy adult gets at least 150 minutes of moderate activity per week, or 75 minutes of vigorous activity per week.
 In the past, I’d rarely get my heart rate up or break a sweat.
 These days, everything has changed.

-While I still go for at least an hour walk with Dottie every day, I also go to the gym every day.
-On average, I spend two hours there.
-I mix it up every single day, so that I’m never repeating exercises back to back.
-While strength training and weight lifting makes up most of my time there (usually 90 minutes), I make sure to focus on cardio at least three or four days a week as well (mainly the elliptical, because it doesn’t hurt my knees).
+While I still go for at least an hour walk with Dottie every day, I also go to the gym a few times a week.
+On average, I spend an hour and a half there.
+I mix it up every single time, so that I’m never repeating exercises back to back.
+While strength training and weight lifting makes up most of my time there, I make sure to focus on cardio at least three or four days a week as well (mainly the elliptical, because it doesn’t hurt my knees).
 I also make sure to give certain muscle groups rest days; I wouldn’t work out my arms two days in a row, for example.
-Once or twice a week, I take a rest day, where I don’t do any strength training at all but focus on stretching, walking on the treadmill, or light cycling on the stationary bike.
+I take lots of rest days, where I don’t do any strength training at all but focus on stretching, walking on the treadmill, or light cycling on the stationary bike.

 I also make sure to spend around ten minutes stretching before and after each workout; so far I haven’t had any injuries, because I stop as soon as I feel any pain.
 I’m also very mindful of proper form and making sure that all of my strength training is comprised of very slow, deliberate movements.
 I want to feel better from exercise, not worse.